In order for a wine to remain fresh and age well, it must be protected from humidity, sunlight, vibrations and kept at a good temperature.

 More and more people are opting for built-in units, as they can be built into storage spaces around your home or business.

-They are designed to fit under countertops and cabinet spaces and are a great addition to any kitchen.
-Built-in wine coolers can vary in size, but most accommodate around 50 bottles.
+They are designed to fit under countertops and cabinet spaces and serve as a great addition to any kitchen.
+Built-in wine coolers can vary in size, but often you will find that most of them will accommodate around 50 bottles.

 The vents are located near the front of this type of wine cooler, and the fans are found underneath.
 This means you should leave half a centimetre of space around the rear and sides of the unit - to prevent overheating.

-Fully integrated wine coolers are very similar to built-in wine coolers.
+If you are a wine connoisseur, the fully integrated wine coolers are a great choice.
+They are very similar to built-in wine coolers.
 The main difference is that built-in wine coolers have visible doors, but fully integrated units are completely enclosed by cabinet space and hidden by a cupboard door.

 This offers a sleek and seamless appearance, allowing your wine cooler to blend in with the interior of your home.